 The touchscreen display on the Ecobee4 is also bigger with a higher resolution than the Smart Si.No products found.

 When it comes to sensors, the Smart Si does not have light and motion sensors, which could have helped it get more data to better adjust your programmed temperatures.

-The older Smart Si is also cheaper than the Ecobee4, with an $80 price difference.
+The older Smart Si is also cheaper than the Ecobee4, with a difference.